ColdSauce/Whirlwind-Tracker/README.md

 Whirlwind-Tracker
 =================

-Bittorrent Tracker written in Flask.
+Whirlwind is a tracker framework written in Python using the Flask framework.